 - Polycystic ovaries, which are enlarged and contain many of the fluid-filled follicles (sacs) mentioned above

-What impact does PCOS have on pregnancy?
+What impact does PCOS have on fertility?

 What happens if you have PCOS and go off birth control?